One Day in Ostuni Itinerary (for First-Time Visitors!)

 Chill Out in Piazza della Libertà

-After enjoying a glass or two of local wine, head to the fantastic Piazza Della Libertà, a beautiful square that is overlooked by a giant 20m monument of Saint Oronzo who is believed to have halted the plague killing everyone in Ostuni.
+After enjoying a glass or two of local wine, head to the fantastic Piazza Della Libertà, a beautiful square that is overlooked by a giant 20m monument of Saint Oronzo which is believed to have halted the plague killing everyone in Ostuni.

 Things to do in Ostuni in Puglia